GispoCoding/snowplow_fdw/README.md

 ## Development
 1. Install docker and docker-compose.
-2. `docker-compose up -d --build`
+2. Start PostgreSQL with PostGIS with: `docker-compose up -d --build`
 3. Install snowplow_fdw foreign data wrapper with: `docker-compose exec postgis-db bash /scripts/dev_install.sh`
-4. If you make any changes to the code, just repeat the installation
+4. If you make any changes to the code, just repeat the previous step

+Stop database with `docker-compose stop` and start it next time with `docker-compose start`.

 ## Production (Tested in Debian buster)